 Cellars

 Repair category N/A

-Notes N/A
+Notes

-Electricity Repair category 1 Notes It is assumed that building regulation approval has been obtained for any electrical alteration or installation carried out after 1 January 2005.
+Electricity Repair category 2 Notes Aspects of the switchgear are dated.
+It is good practice to have the system checked and upgraded in accordance with current standards and codes of practice by a qualified electrician.
+It is assumed that building regulation approval has been obtained for any electrical alteration or installation carried out after 1 January 2005.
 The Institution of Engineering and Technology (IET) recommends that inspections and testings are undertaken at least every five years and on a change of occupancy for tenanted property or every ten years or change of ownership for owner occupied properties.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations and codes of practice.

 Gas

 Repair category N/A

-Notes N/A
+Notes